There is a reason why surgery is becoming more popular among youngsters.

 Our brain uses the people around us to collect data about, which is then used to compare oneself to them.

-On a daily basis, we were surrounded by our peers and family outside, at school, and at home.
+Back in the day, we were surrounded by our peers and family outside, at school, and at home.

 At school, your brain mainly focuses on the kids who attended your school.